Harshit-crypto/obsrv-api-service/src/resources/basic_config/README.md

 ## Prerequisites

- **Add a New User**: Create a postfres user as per the specification mentioned in the [documentation](https://github.com/Sunbird-Obsrv/obsrv-api-service).
+ **Add a New User**: Create a postgres user as per the specification mentioned in the [documentation](https://github.com/Sunbird-Obsrv/obsrv-api-service).

 ## Configuration